See part one here:

 Around 40,000 years ago, the Neanderthals and Denisovans (a percent of whose DNA lives on us, due to interbreeding), disappeared, leaving us Sapiens alone as the intelligently creative species in the homo genus.
 With cave art and shamanism generally dated to 35,000 years ago and the oldest musical instrument (a flute made from animal bone) dated to 42,000 to 45,000 years ago, I will survey archaeologically based revelations from around 45,000 that shed light on later human cultural achievements.
 Stone tool use and the controlled use of fire date back to much earlier days among earlier species categorized as “hominins”.
 For the purpose of this paper, providing a context often missing in the presentation of ancient alien claims of ET engineering of our culture, I will focus on the developments that on the surface seem to be major and sudden leaps in our advancement.

-Modern humans (sapiens) had significantly settled in Europe a couple of thousand years before a major climate change 40,000 years ago contributed to the long-settled Neanderthals in Europe and Denisovans in Siberia.
+Modern humans (sapiens) had significantly settled in Europe a couple of thousand years before a major climate change 40,000 years ago contributed to the demise of long-settled Neanderthals in Europe and Denisovans in Siberia.
 Homo sapiens were not geographically limited and, being more dispersed world-wide, survived.

 Historian David Christian provides an overview of noteworthy developments before this time: